 Kool Deck VS Acrylic Pool Deck

 Today we have many material and design options to choose from.
-Before selecting a pool deck product there many things to consider:
+Before selecting a pool deck product take these things into consideration:

 - First and foremost, is it safe and slip-resistant when wet?